giangnguyen2412/giangnguyen2412.github.io/_pages/about.md

+---
+title: About me
+layout: single
+permalink: /about/
+---

 # Greetings!

 I am Giang Nguyen (or Dexter).
 I got B.Eng in Computer Engineering at School of [Electronics and Telecommunications](https://set.hust.edu.vn/), HUST, Hanoi in 2016.